-Your superannuation benefit may contain one or more of the following preservation components:
+Your super benefit may contain one or more of the following components:

 The preserved component can only be accessed by satisfying one of the conditions of release.

 Generally, your preserved component is made up of:

 - all super contributions made after 1 July 1999 (including your own personal contributions);

 - the preserved component of rolled over benefits; and